Characterizing simulation relations through control architectures in abstraction-based control

 \subsection{Feedforward abstract control}

-For $\ASRBB$, the next abstract state $x_2^+$ is determined independently of the concrete variables, including the concrete input \(u_1\), which contrasts with the $\ASRB$ (see Figure~\ref{fig:architectures_2}).
-Here, the dynamic of \(x_2\) is entirely determined regardless of the concrete system dynamics.
-Therefore, an abstract reference trajectory can be designed offline, with the function \( h_2^{\ASRB} \) acting as a feedforward controller at the abstract level, ensuring that the concrete system follows the predefined abstract trajectory.
+For $\ASRBB$, the next abstract state $x_2^+$ is determined independently of the concrete variables, including the concrete state $x_1$, in contrast with the predictive architecture of $\ASRB$ (see Figure~\ref{fig:architectures_2}).
+As a result, the abstract trajectory can be fully designed offline and tracked online.
+This construction, however, typically requires local incremental stabilizability to guarantee that the image of each abstract cell lies entirely within a unique successor.

 In the running example, input $s_3$ deterministically maps all states in $q_2$ into $q_3$, yielding a deterministic abstraction.
 The corresponding concretized controller $\Cont_1^{\ASRBB}$ simply tracks the predefined abstract sequence $q_0\!\to\!q_2\!\to\!q_3\!\to\!q_4$ using a stabilizing feedback.
 The cost remains exactly~$3$, as the online abstract trajectory coincides with the offline one—illustrating the purely \emph{feedforward} nature of $\ASRBB$.